csye6225-002191647/webapp/README.md

 ## Getting Started
-These instructions will help you set up and deploy the web application locally.
+These instructions will help you set up and deploy the web application locally....

 ### Installation
 - Clone the organization repo using: git clone PATH